SCDH/tei-xpointer-schemes/README.md

-# Implementation of the TEI XPointer Scheme
+# Implementation of the TEI XPointer Schemes

 This project is an implementation of the TEI XPointer scheme as outlined in the [SATS